Prag8855/aab/content/guides/residence-permit.md

 - **[Permanent residents](/glossary/Niederlassungserlaubnis)**
     You can already live, work, study or start a business in Germany.
 - **Visitors**
-    You can visit Germany for 90 days in a 180 day period without a residence permit.[^13] You might need a [[Schengen visa]] to visit Germany. - [Who needs a Schengen visa?](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148)
+    If you visit Germany (and other [Schengen countries](/glossary/Schengen%20area)) for less than 90 days in a 180 day period, you don't need a residence permit.[^13] You might still need a [[Schengen visa]]. - [Who needs a Schengen visa?](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148)

 ## Types of residence permits